 Media & Thought Leadership

-He authors the column "Weiner’s World," focusing on trends like reshoring in electronics packaging, and frequently appears in industry interviews and publications I-Connect007.
-In 2000 he was voted one of the industry's 10 most
+He authored the column "Weiner’s World" for more than 3 decades,focusing on trends such as reshoring in electronics packaging He frequently appears in industry interviews and

-influential persons in a global poll.
-He has authored nearly 1,000 papers presentations, columns, articles and editorial during his nearly 70 years in the industry beginning with "Plated Electrical
+publications.
+In 2000 he was voted one of the industry's 10 most influential persons in a global poll.
+He has authored nearly 1,000 papers presentations, columns, articles and editorials

-Connections" in the mid 1950's as well papers on etching and plating on plastics at the first NEPCON events in New York during the early 1960's
+during his nearly 70 years in the industry beginning with "Plated Electrical Connections" in the mid 1950's as well papers on etching and plating on plastics at the first NEPCON events in New York

 Founded PAC/ASIA CIRCUIT NEWS, a key publication for PCB professionals